camaraproject/Governance/ProjectStructureAndRoles.md

 **How do I become a Project participant?**

 To become an official Project participant, you should intend to make ongoing contributions to one or more Sub Project(s).
-At that point you simply have to add your name to the [PARTICIPANTS.MD](./PARTICIPANTS.MD) file of the Project and announce it on the Project mailing list.
+At that point you simply have to send a message to <all+subscribe@lists.camaraproject.org> and announce it on the Project mailing list.
 A possible, but not required, graduation path is to become a Codeowner or a Maintainer later.

 **How do I add a Sub Project?**